Environmental and major water pollution

 - Ill health.

-- Persistent and/or extensive impact on water quality.
+- Persistent and/or extensive negative effects on water quality.

 - Damage to wildlife and the environment.

-- Economic impact to agriculture and tourism economy.
+- Economic effects to agriculture and tourism economy.

 Who can be affected?